NFL stats history

 ((A+B+C+D)/6) x 100

-Similarly, Total QBR aims to isolate a quarterback’s overall efficiency by adjusting for the strength of the opponent in the equation as well.
+Similarly, Total QBR seeks to isolate a quarterback’s overall efficiency by adjusting for the strength of the opponent in the equation as well.
 However, this is also one of the downfalls to the utility of Total QBR.
 When defensive strength isn’t as well known early in the season, that adjustment level is estimated.
 While this adjustment level is updated throughout the season to offset the estimates, making Total QBR less useful early in the season.

 Another stat to reference is air yards per attempt, which can be split into both intended air yards per attempt and completed air yards per attempt.
 Air yards per attempt are a useful predictor for total passing yards, a popular prop bet.
 Pairing average air yards per attempt with average attempts per game and average completions per game is a useful formula for calculating an expected prop bet total.